How does Insurance for Visitors determine Pre-Existing Conditions?

 During an initial doctors visit, a physician could ask questions about your visitors health history to properly diagnose any current medical issue.
 Knowing a patients medical history helps a doctor make an informed diagnosis & determine if a pre-existing condition was the cause of the current medical issue.

-Nevertheless, we always recommend getting a second opinion for more serious medical conditions, such as cancer or heart disease issues.
+Nevertheless, we always recommend getting a second opinion for more serious medical conditions, such as Stroke or heart disease issues.